An official website of the State of Oregon

 To help protect and restore healthy watersheds and natural habitats that support thriving communities and strong economies.

 The Oregon Watershed Enhancement Board is a state agency that provides grants to help Oregonians take care of local streams, rivers, wetlands, and natural areas.
 Community members and landowners use scientific criteria to decide jointly what needs to be done to conserve and improve rivers and natural habitat in the places where they live.
 OWEB grants are funded from the Oregon Lottery, federal dollars, and salmon license plate revenue.
-The agency is led by a 17-member citizen board drawn from the public at large, tribes, and federal and state natural resource agency boards and commissions.
+The agency is led by an 18-member citizen board drawn from the public at large, tribes, and federal and state natural resource agency boards and commissions.

 Board Meetings & Documents